Østerdalsleden

 Trysil/Rena - Tynset - Trondheim

-Experience silence and wild nature on the Østerdalen path.
-Bring your backpack and take a walk on the wildest of the pilgrim paths in Norway.
+Find silence and solitude through beautiful and varied nature on the Østerdalsleden.
+Bring your backpack and walk on one of the more wild pilgrim paths in Norway.

 How to do a pilgrimage on Østerdalsleden?

-The Østerdalsleden passes through forests and mountain areas and some valley areas.
-Here you can wander in quiet and peaceful areas with varied and beautiful scenery and rich wildlife.
-For those who want to focus on great nature and want a pilgrimage on a low cost budget, the Østerdalsleden is a good choice.
-Accommodations are forest arches or campsites.
-But there are also opportunities to spend the night in hotels or traditional accommodation and restaurants.
-The trail is well suited for the hiker who prefers tents and sleeping bags and knows how to use map and compass.
+The Østerdalsleden path passes through forests, mountain areas and some smaller valleys.
+Here you can wander in peaceful areas with varied and beautiful scenery, and rich wildlife.
+For those who want to focus on nature and want a pilgrimage on a low cost budget, this pilgrim path is a good choice.

-Østerdalsleden is for the experienced outdoor pilgrim.
+Østerdalsleden is well suited for the experienced outdoor pilgrim.
 Good knowledge of maps, compass and general knowledge of the outdoor life is a must!
-Photo: Knut Lillealtern

-Østerdalsleden is ideal for pilgrims who prefer tents and sleeping bags.
-Photo: Eskil Roll
+Østerdalsleden is ideal for pilgrims who prefer sleeping in a tent.

 Foto: Eskil Roll